 The reason artificial lighting affects our circadian rhythm is because our internal clock is primarily regulated by the light you take in through your eyes.
 But our bodies believe that light we’re seeing is coming from the sun, not bulbs.

-To put it bluntly, we’re just not wired to live in bright overhead lights 24/7.
+To put it bluntly, we’re just not wired to live in bright overhead lighting 24/7.

 Think about it – when night-time rolls around and you’re staring at your phone screen, which is blasting bright light into your eyes, your body doesn’t recognize that the sun has gone down and it’s time to start releasing melatonin so that you get sleepy.

 Instead, the hours trickle away, and you stay wide awake even long after you put your phone down.